gbdev/pandocs/content/Video_Display.md

 ### FF42 - SCY (Scroll Y) (R/W), FF43 - SCX (Scroll X) (R/W)

-Specifies the position in the 256x256 pixels BG map (32x32 tiles) which is to be displayed at the upper/left LCD display position.
-Values in the range 0-255 may be used for X/Y each, the video controller automatically wraps back to the upper (left) position in BG map when drawing exceeds the lower (right) border of the BG map area.
+Specify the top-left coordinates of the visible 160x144 pixel area within the 256x256 pixels BG map.
+Values in the range 0-255 may be used.

 ### FF44 - LY (LCDC Y-Coordinate) (R)